JuliaJamnicka/jumiru-bech32m/README.md

 For security reasons, running the application in its own dedicated directory it is highly recommended (or specifying its working directory to a one dedicated to this application).
 Should it be run by an untrusted user, it must be ensured that the user cannot set JVM arguments.

+The application also allows for error detection, which can be enabled by appending "errdetect" to any valid decoding command.
+If an error occurs during the decoding, the application attempts to find a similar input (at most one symbol difference) that would decode correctly and displays it to the user.

 ### Usage: